This blog post covers a recent use case we worked on, where we separated sensitive logs into a separate destination storage.

 Our first approach was to update the code to write the sensitive logs to the syslog server directly.
 However, this approach would mean a change in many places in the code.
 It would also be maintenance overhead managing separate logic implementation for specific logs .
 We wanted to have a system that could be configured centrally for the application and be able to specify the destination of the log for a specific class of code.

-Introducing Log4J2 Appenders
+Introducing Log4J2 appenders

 After some research, we came across Log4J2 Syslog Appender.
 Appenders in Log4J2 allow us to specify different destinations for the logger.
 Then, we can select which appender to use based on references.
 This approach allows us to